couchbaselabs/mobile-testkit/README.md

 - Select libraries from inside the repo directory
 - Click OK, OK, Apply

-Now PyCharm should recognize the custom libraries and provide intellisense
+Now PyCharm should recognize the custom libraries and provide intellisense.

 Android Tests
 ===============